JeffDeCola/my-cheat-sheets/other/single-board-computers/hummingboard/install-and-configure-os-cheat-sheet/README.md

 * With your computer, use `Win32DiskImager`
   to burn the image on a microSD card.

-I would label this card since its easy to forget.
+I would label this microSD card since its easy to forget.

 ## USE "IGNITION" TO INSTALL AN OS ON A microSD TO USE FOR YOUR HUMMINGBOARD